ibizaman/mFPN/README.md

 and the video drivers for the RPi, if needed.
 No window manager is installed to be as lightwheight as possible.
 They will also add an user named `xbmcuser` which will autologin on start and automatically start XBMC.
-Finally, XBMC will be automatically restarted 5 times in case of crash.
+Finally, XBMC will be automatically restarted a configurable number of times in case of crash.
 After 5 crashes, it is assumed that a problem arised (e.g. crash loop) and it will not restart anymore without issuing `startx` manually.

 To install XBMC from a scratch system, you should run these scripts
 * Setup keyboard with `setup_kbdlayout.inst`.